pypeaday/pype.dev/pype.dev/content/bible-project/reflecting-on-bp-article-on-james---faith-and-works.md

 # Intro

-> This started as one of my [[thoughts]] and got long enough to warrant putting right in the blog
+> This started as one of [[my-thoughts]] and got long enough to warrant putting right in the blog

 Faith and works is a common point of conversation for Christians who like debating things, and I'm at the point in my life where I'm kind of over the